LenShustek/AnalyticalEngine/README.md

 notes, simulations, and designs as they are developed.
 Nothing here is static, and no decision is immutable until we start construction, and maybe not even then.

+19 April 2024: As changes are made to reflect progress, this repository is starting to look more like a blog, especially recently in the test_designs/anticipating_carriage section.
+GitHub is not the right vehicle for that, so I've transitioned instead to using a real blog: https://worldsfirstcomputer.blogspot.com/.
+I'll keep putting design and code files here, but the narrative (in the conventional reverse chronological order) will now be in the blog.

-If you are interested, the place to start is the latest version of the proposal document in this directory.
+If you are interested in this project, the place to start is the latest version of the proposal document in this directory.
 It will be modified occasionally, but there is a log at the end that highlights what has changed.